Uzoamaka126/Challenge-1/README.md

 Follow these steps for completing your project:

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [ ] Add your me as a Reviewer on the Pull-request.
-- [ ] PM then will count the HW as done by merging the branch back into master.
+- [ ] I wil then count the HW as done by merging the branch back into master.

 ## Minimum Viable Product